6 Steps to Mentally Recover from a Tough Loss

 How to Mentally Recover from a Tough Loss: 6 Proven Steps for Athletes

-How to Get Past A Loss
+How Do You Get Past A Loss?

 After losing a game, do you evaluate your performance, try to erase it from your memory, or stew in negative emotions?